 Then click continue.

 The next section is where you prepare and label your products ready for shipment.
 You have the choice here of having Amazon do it or you can do it yourself.
-I have always done it myself but I also know people you choose Amazon to do it for them.
+I have always done it myself but I also know people who choose Amazon to do it for them.
 For Amazon to do it they charge £0.15 per item.
 For the purpose of this tutorial, I will select “seller” (you) to do it.

 Once you have selected “Seller” you can select “Apply to all”